Amirreza-Jabbari/Poets_api/README.md

 - Support for Hafez's ghazals, ghete, robaee, ghaside, and montasab
 - Support for Khayyam's robaee and tarane
 - Support for Moulavi's works from Shams and Masnavi
-- Access to Golestan hekayat by bab and hekayat numbers
+- Access to Sa'adi's Golestan by bab and hekayat numbers

 ---

 ## Requirements

-- Python (3.9-slim)
+- Python
 - Django & Django REST Framework

 ---